 Log cabins, in the style of Scandinavian houses, have recently come to the fore in our online community.
 A number of people have joined, wanting to construct a green roof on these types of buildings.

-The image above features in our training sessions.
-Quite simply it shows that a roof must be able to hold the soil but it must also allow water to be able to drain off a roof.
+The image above quite simply it shows that a roof must be able to hold the soil but it must also allow water to be able to drain off a roof.

 Log Cabins – the Traditional Approach